bifurcationkit/BifurcationKitDocs.jl/docs/src/codim2Continuation.md

 ### Detection of codim 2 bifurcation points

-You can detect the following codim 2 bifurcation points by using the option `detectCodim2Bifurcation` in the method `continuation` (see [Codim 2 continuation](@ref)).
+You can detect the following codim 2 bifurcation points by using the option `detectCodim2Bifurcation` in the method `continuation`.
 Under the hood, the detection of these bifurcations is done by using Event detection as explained in [Event Handling](@ref).

 - the detection of Cusp (Cusp) is done by the detection of Fold bifurcation points along the curve of Folds by monitoring the parameter component of the tangent.
 - the detection of Bogdanov-Takens (BT) is performed using the test function[^Bindel] $\psi_{BT}(p) = \langle w(p),v(p)\rangle$